 (b) notify the JSE of its decision to proceed with the offer to repurchase.

-Announcement of repurchases, early redemptions and cancellations
+Announcement of repurchases, early redemptions and cancellations: Other than equity shares

-6.97 Any repurchases, early redemptions or cancellations of the issuer’s securities, other than equity securities, must be announced when an aggregate of 3% of the initial number of the relevant class of securities has been purchased, redeemed or cancelled and for each 3% in aggregate of the initial number of that class acquired thereafter.
+6.1000 Any repurchases, early redemptions or cancellations of the issuer’s securities, other than equity securities, must be announced when an aggregate of 3% of the initial number of the relevant class of securities has been purchased, redeemed or cancelled and for each 3% in aggregate of the initial number of that class acquired thereafter.
 Such announcement must be made as soon as possible and, in any event, by not later than 08h30 on the second business day following the day on which the relevant threshold is reached or exceeded.
 The announcement must state the number of securities purchased, redeemed or cancelled since the most recent announcement, the number of the class of securities that remain outstanding, and when the securities repurchased are to be cancelled and the listing removed, if applicable.